 As your branding effort moves forward, we recognize that rolling out updated materials, signage, an online presence, products, services and so forth simultaneously can be time-consuming and costly.
 If there’s any way you can swing it, however, this is the very best approach—clean, attention-getting, PR-worthy and minimally confusing to your customers.

 If this is the route you take, be thorough.
+Start by setting business branding goals that you can deliver.
 Walk through all the places and spaces where you show up in front of a customer or vendor and ensure the new branding appears.
 Confirm that the experience they will have of you in each instance is consistent with your brand essence.
-Sounds easy, but you’ll be amazed at how many touch points exist in today’s world.
+Sounds easy, but you’ll be amazed at how many touchpoints exist in today’s world.

 If a synchronous launch is too rich for your blood (or the idea too unsettling for your stomach), prioritize the efforts based on your income pipeline.
 Start by updating those items: